Eating Ice While Pregnant – Is It Safe?

 When you are pregnant, you can get some of the most unusual food cravings.
 You may be tempted to eat things that you would avoid earlier and your favourite food may become the last option.
-Chewing ice is a huge temptation and most pregnant women would be surprised by the attraction they feel towards it.
+Chewing ice is a huge temptation and most pregnant women would be surprised by their sudden craving for ice.
 Though these cravings disappear after delivery, it can put an element of doubt in your mind about its safety.
 So, is craving ice during pregnancy normal or not?
 Why do pregnant women have such sudden craving for ice?
 Let’s read below to find out.

 Is Ice Craving Normal During Pregnancy?

 During pregnancy, eating ice cubes may become your favourite activity due to the hormonal changes taking place in your body.
 This is normal, as almost all pregnant women love to do this, and there haven’t been any negative consequences connected to it.
 Ice is not considered harmful to the human body, pregnant or otherwise.
 Especially when compared to cravings for clay or dirt, ice is surely a safe choice for a pregnant woman.

 In medical terms, the temptation to consume ice is known as ‘pagophagia’.
-However, regular crunching on ice can do a lot of harm to your teeth and also lead to a mighty sore throat because of the cold.
+However, regular crunching on ice can do a lot of harm to your teeth and also lead to a sore throat because of the cold.
 The urge to eat non-nutritive items is caused by a condition known as pica which is common with people who have low iron levels.

 Why Do Pregnant Women Crave for Ice?